kevintsander/odin-gamer-dex/README.md

 ## Automated Emails

 Automated emails are sent via Action Mailer.
 Initially I inteded to use Mailgun, but discovered that the free tier only allowed sending to verified accounts.
 Since I would love for anyone to log in and check out my work, I switched to an Gmail account instead.

-## Image Previews

-Image previews were added to for avatars and post images using a shared Hotwire Stimulus controller.

 ## Query Optimization